flenniken/statictea/docs/functions.md

 * dict -- when the length of the dictionary is 0
 * func -- always 0

-The if functions are special in a couple of ways, see the If Functions section.
+The IF functions are special in a couple of ways, see the If Functions section.

 ~~~
-if0(condition: any, then: any, else: any) any
+if0(condition: any, then: any, else: optional any) any
-if0(condition: any, then: any)
 ~~~

 Examples: